titlecuts/rpRunner/README.md

 A: No, this is a community tool that uses RunPod's public API.

 **Q: What about the add-ons?**
-A: rpAgent (core) is free and open-source.
+A: rpRunner (core) is free and open-source.
 The add-ons (rpComfy, rpAPI, rpPipe, rpStore) are private commercial modules built for production workflows.
 Contact for licensing.

 **Q: Can I build my own add-ons?**
-A: Absolutely! rpAgent is MIT licensed.
+A: Absolutely! rpRunner is MIT licensed.
 Build whatever you want on top of it.

 **Q: Does this work with other GPU cloud providers?**
 A: Currently RunPod only.
 The core architecture could be adapted for other providers.